 Fundraising math

-The traditional SaaS fundraising formula assumed 80% gross margins. $1 of ARR valued at $8-12 of enterprise value.
-Rule of 40 as the quality benchmark.
+The traditional SaaS fundraising formula assumed 80% gross margins: $1 of ARR valued at $8-12 of enterprise value, with Rule of 40 as the quality benchmark.

 At 50% margins, the same revenue converts to less profit.
 Kyle Poyar at Growth Unhinged estimates AI companies need 2-3x more revenue to reach the same profitability milestones as traditional SaaS.
-A $10M ARR AI company at 50% margins has $5M of gross profit.
-A $10M ARR SaaS company at 80% margins has $8M.
+A $10M ARR AI company at 50% margins has $5M of gross profit, while a $10M ARR SaaS company at 80% has $8M.
 That $3M gap is not rounding error.
-It is the difference between a Series B and a bridge round.
+It can be the difference between a Series B and a bridge round.

-Public markets have already repriced.
-SaaS names shed $285-300 billion in market value over 48 hours as investors reassessed how AI would affect revenue models.
-Private markets are slower.
-Founders using SaaS benchmarks to model their AI company's economics are presenting numbers the cost structure underneath does not support.
+Public markets have already repriced, with SaaS names shedding $285-300 billion in market value over 48 hours as investors reassessed how AI affects revenue models.
+Private markets are slower, which means founders using SaaS benchmarks to model their AI company's economics are presenting numbers the cost structure underneath does not support.

 AI products invert this.
-Power users consume the most inference, generate the most tokens, and run the most complex workflows.
-Their marginal cost scales with every interaction.
-One customer makes 200 queries per month.
-Another makes 20,000.
-Both pay the same subscription.
-In traditional SaaS, the second customer is your best account.
-In an AI product, that account may cost you everything.
+Power users consume the most inference, generate the most tokens, and run the most complex workflows, so their marginal cost scales with every interaction.
+One customer makes 200 queries per month, another makes 20,000, and both pay the same subscription.
+In traditional SaaS the second customer is your best account.
+In an AI product, that account may be quietly costing you everything.

 GitHub Copilot is the canonical example.
-Some individual users cost Microsoft $80 per month while paying $10.
-The fix was not efficiency.
+Some individual users cost Microsoft $80 per month while paying $10, and the fix wasn't efficiency.
 It was pricing: enterprise tiers at $39 per user, reaching 40% margins on $300 million in enterprise licensing.

-Without per-customer cost attribution, the variance between your most profitable and least profitable accounts is invisible.
-At 80% margins, the buffer absorbs it.
+Without per-customer cost data, the variance between your most and least profitable accounts is invisible.
+At 80% margins the buffer absorbs it.
 At 50%, it determines whether you have a business.

 ARR Is Now a Vanity Metric